Sidrcs/vet_clinics_db/README.md

     <li><code>geometry</code>: Polygon geometry of each census tract</li>
 </ul>

-<code>madison_vet</code> provides information on veterinary clinic addresses with range of service availability (weekends/weekdays) for various species of pet animals.
-Additional information on payment plans, full services are also added to complement the veterinary clinics data.
+<code>madison_vet</code> provides information on veterinary clinic addresses with a range of service availability (weekends/weekdays) for various species of pet animals.
+Additional information on payment plans and full services are also added to complement the veterinary clinics' data.
 The data is compiled by Kaitlyn Breaux.

 <ul>
     <li><code>name</code>: Name of veterinary clinic/hospital</li>